Our Long, Proud & Colorful History

-According to John, "One winter, a fella drove in with a load of potatoes.
+According to Joe’s cousin John DiPriter: "One winter, a fella drove in with a load of potatoes.
 He brought a few of 'em over to the restaurant to see if they were frozen.
 I fried the potatoes on our grill and they looked pretty good.
-A few of our customers asked for them, so I put the potatoes on their sandwiches."
-The rest, as they say, is history.
+A few of our customers asked for them, so I put the potatoes on their sandwiches.”
+Simple!

 Joe retired to California in the 1940’s, but his family kept the restaurant humming along for another 30 years.
 By the 1970’s, however, it was time to pass along the tradition to a new owner.
 Jim Patrinos purchased the restaurant and maintained the tradition of serving high-quality food to busy locals.
 But he also saw an opportunity to grow, including a move to be open 24 hours a day, and opening the second Primanti Bros. location near the University of Pittsburgh.
 The boom was on.